 Child Life Association

-The Child Life Association's mission is to provide child life professionals with
+The Child Life Association’s mission is to provide child life networking opportunities

-community; to seek professional development and educational opportunities from professional
+profession; to seek professional development and educational opportunities from Certified

-child life specialists; and to focus on activities that positively impact children
+Child Life Specialists; and to focus on service activities that positively impact

 Meeting Dates for 2019-2020